MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Rahul Rade, Seyed-Mohsen Moosavi-Dezfooli. *ICLR 2022*
   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Diagnostics for Deep Neural Networks with Automated Copy/Paste Attacks. [[paper]](https://arxiv.org/abs/2211.10024) [[code]](https://github.com/thestephencasper/snafue)
+  - Stephen Casper, Kaivalya Hariharan, Dylan Hadfield-Menell.
+  - Key Word: Adversarial Patch.
+  - <details><summary>Digest</summary> First, we introduce a method termed Search for Natural Adversarial Features Using Embeddings (SNAFUE) which offers a fully-automated method for finding "copy/paste" attacks in which one natural image can be pasted into another in order to induce an unrelated misclassification.
+Second, we use this to red team an ImageNet classifier and identify hundreds of easily-describable sets of vulnerabilities.
+Third, we compare this approach with other interpretability tools by attempting to rediscover trojans.

 - Towards Good Practices in Evaluating Transfer Adversarial Attacks. [[paper]](https://arxiv.org/abs/2211.09565) [[code]](https://github.com/zhengyuzhao/transferattackeval)
   - Zhengyu Zhao, Hanwei Zhang, Renjue Li, Ronan Sicre, Laurent Amsaleg, Michael Backes.